 Let’s imagine Wolfsburg have gone two goals up.
 You now need to select the early payout toggle (in the grey section) to tell the calculator that ‘The bookmaker has paid out early’…

-As you can see, the outcomes at the bottom of the calculator have been updated now that the bookmaker has paid out early.
+As you can see, the outcomes at the bottom have been updated, showing that the bookmaker has paid out early.

 They tell you that if you leave your bets as they are, you’ll still incur a £2.92 loss if Wolfsburg go on to win.
-If they draw or lose though, you’ll make a very tidy profit of £109.58!
+If they lose or draw, though, you’ll make a very tidy profit of £109.58!

 Step 2: Enter the max payout

-If you’ve decided you want to lock in a profit, you should enter the maximum payout (in the grey section), if applicable.
+Suppose you’ve decided you want to lock in a profit.
+In that case, you should enter the maximum payout (in the grey section), if applicable.

-At the time of writing, Bet365 don’t state a maximum payout and it’s currently £2,500 at Paddy Power.
-The maximum payout will only affect things if you’re betting with big stakes which isn’t advised.
-It’s still best to enter it into the calculator though, just for completeness.
+At the time of writing, bet365 don’t state a maximum payout, and it’s currently £2,500 at Paddy Power.
+The maximum payout will only affect things if you’re betting with big stakes, which you shouldn’t be.
+It’s still best to enter it into the calculator, though, just for completeness.

 Step 3: Enter the exchange back odds

-To lock in a profit, you just need to place an additional back bet on Wolfsburg to win.
+You’ll need to place an additional back bet on Wolfsburg to lock in a profit.
 It’s best to place it at Betfair as you already placed a lay bet against Wolfsburg before the match, so placing a back bet is effectively cashing out.
-It means you don’t need any extra funds to place the bet and it also reduces the amount of commission you’ll pay.
+It means you don’t need any extra funds to place the bet, and it also reduces the amount of commission you’ll pay.

-TIP: The exchanges give you a ‘Cash Out’ option on some markets but it’s best practice not to use this and place the additional back bet instead.
-The reason for this is that the ‘Cash Out’ feature will cash out all bets on a single market.
-This means that if you’ve placed multiple lay bets on the same match for different bookmaker offers, it could leave you in a sticky situation.
+TIP: The exchanges give you a ‘Cash Out’ option on some markets, but it’s best practice not to use this and place the additional back bet instead.
+The reason for this is the ‘Cash Out’ feature will cash out all bets on a single market.
+Therefore, if you’ve placed multiple lay bets on the same match for different bookmaker offers, it could leave you in a sticky situation.

 It’s worth mentioning at this point that once your team have gone two goals up, you can lock in a profit whenever you like.

-If you wanted, you could wait and see if the opposition pull a goal back.
-That would increase the amount of profit you’re able to lock in.
-As the minutes tick away though, the odds will become less favourable as there’s less time for the opposition to make a comeback.
-Also, if your team were to go three goals up, your bankable profit would reduce to a minimal amount.
+You have the option of waiting to see if the opposition pull a goal back, which would increase the amount of profit you’re able to lock in.
+As the minutes tick away, though, the odds will become less favourable as there’s less time for the opposition to make a comeback.
+Similarly, if your team extends their lead to three goals, your bankable profit would reduce to a minimal amount.

 Step 4: Place your back bet

-As you can see, the calculator tells you that you need to place a back bet of £95.82 on Wolfsburg at Betfair.
+As you can see, the calculator tells you to place a back bet of £95.82 on Wolfsburg at Betfair.

 Place £95.82 on Wolfsburg @ 1.20 = Potential profit of £19.16